gaurav1780/comp1010practicalClassMaterial/week 07 - recursion 2/practicalRecursion2.md

 - Marks will be capped at 100.
 - Helper functions are allowed.
 - Any method operating on String objects is allowed.
+- Math.max, Math.min, Math.abs are allowed.
+Math.pow is not.
+- If you call functions from Stage1, make sure you submit it as well, otherwise, compilation error will cause problems and standard rules about the same kick in.
 - IMPORTANT!!!
 Any use of any loop automatically disqualifies your submission.
 - Any compilation error and/or any StackOverflowError disqualifies your submission.